Men’s White Jeans Outfit Inspiration: 20 Sophisticated Looks For 2024

 White jeans with brown leather

 While black leather can look quite stark against white jeans, brown leather is softer and generally easier to style.
-Try it yourself by throwing a brown leather jacket over a navy crew neck and white jeans, finishing with complementary brown leather derbies or loafers.
+Try it yourself by wearing a brown leather jacket over a navy crew neck and white jeans, finishing with complementary brown leather Derbies or loafers.

 White jeans with a blazer

-It’s a good option for a beach wedding or a summer drinks party, especially with a pop of colour underneath in the form of a soft collar polo shirt.
+It’s a good option for a beach wedding or a summer drinks party, especially with a shot of color underneath in the form of a soft collar polo shirt.